isathvikk/COMP_SCI-5530-0001/README.md

 # COMP_SCI-5530-0001
-GitHub Repo for Principles of Data Science assignments
+GitHub Repo for Principles of Data Science Assignments